Here are basic guidelines on what to shred:

 Keep these items permanently: Updated household inventory, birth and death certificates, marriage license, divorce papers, military records, insurance claims, accident reports and claims, proof of ownership and major debt repayment, IRA contribution records, and legal correspondence

 # # # #

-Winnebago Community Credit Union, a not-for-profit financial institution with branches in Oshkosh and Neenah, held their 63rd Annual Meeting on Thursday, March 2, 2017.
-The Elks Club in Oshkosh hosted the event where over 100 member/owners re-elected incumbent board members Kimberly Schug and John Sheehan.
+Winnebago Community Credit Union, a not-for-profit financial institution, held their 60th Annual Meeting on Thursday, March 6, 2014.
+The Elks Club in Oshkosh hosted the event where 122 member/owners re-elected three incumbent board members and one new member.

-Board Chairman, Thomas Geske, gave an overview of credit union activities and accomplishments.
-In his speech, Geske conveyed to members the credit union experienced strong loan and asset growth in 2016 to over $92 million in assets and $74 million in loans.
-Winnebago Community Credit Union serves 7,100 plus members who live or work in Winnebago, Fond du Lac and Outagamie counties.
+Board Chairman, Tom Geske, gave an overview of the past year and conveyed to members that Winnebago Community Credit Union is a sound financial institution with over $79 million in assets serving over 6,900 members who live or work in Winnebago, Fond du Lac and Outagamie counties.

 Winnebago Community Credit Union recently received the Louise Herring Award from the Wisconsin Credit Union League for the Credit Builder Loan Program.
 The award recognizes credit unions that provide extraordinary member service and programs that embrace the “credit union difference.”
 The award is named after Louise McCarren Herring, a credit union pioneer who believed that the operational application of credit union philosophy helped better people's lives.
 Click here to go to the Wisconsin Credit Union League website to read more!